-Product / - DO NOT allow wash water from cleaning or process equipment to Packaging enter drains. disposal It may be necessary to collect all wash water for treatment before disposal.
-In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+- ▶ DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - Product / Packaging disposal

 Where in doubt contact the responsible authority.

-Recycle wherever possible or consult manufacturer for recycling options.
-Consult State Land Waste Management Authority for disposal. - Bury residue in an authorised landfill. - Recycle containers if possible, or dispose of in an authorised landfill.
+Product / Packaging disposal - Recycle wherever possible or consult manufacturer for recycling options. - ► Consult State Land Waste Management Authority for disposal. - Bury residue in an authorised landfill. - Recycle containers if possible, or dispose of in an authorised landfill.

-SECTION 14 TRANSPORT INFORMATION
+SECTION 14 Transport information